Race of Champions Sydney - teams, drivers, everything we know so far

 Mick Schumacher and Sebastian Vettel will race for Team Germany.
 (Race of Champions)

-Mick Schumacher - Germany
+Mick Schumacher - Team Germany

 Son of seven-time F1 champion Michael Schumacher who has forged his own successful single-wheel career.
 Mick has finished second with Sebastian Vettel in the ROC Nations Cup twice.

-Molly Taylor - Australia
+Molly Taylor - Team Australia Off-Road

 The Aussie rally legend and Extreme E champion joins team Australia.
 She is the first woman to join the grid for 2025 and just the fourth in history to compete in the event.